nathanfaucett/create-grid.less/README.md

 @import "create-grid.less";

-// columns only used when size of screen fits min max .create-grid(xs, 12, 0px, 480px);
+// columns only used when size of screen fits min max width .create-grid(xs, 12, 0px, 480px);
 .create-grid(sm, 12, 480px, 640px);
-.create-grid(md, 12, 640px, 800);
+.create-grid(md, 12, 640px, 800px);
-.create-grid(lg, 12, 800);
+.create-grid(lg, 12, 800px);

-// columns only used when if size screen fits and not overridden by large screens, like bootstrap .create-grid(xs, 12, 0px);
+// columns only used if size of screen fits and not overridden by larger query, like bootstrap .create-grid(xs, 12, 0px);
 .create-grid(sm, 12, 480px);
 .create-grid(md, 12, 640px);
-.create-grid(lg, 12, 800);
+.create-grid(lg, 12, 800px);
 ```